 - Law Firms Australia

-Through this representation, the Law Council effectively acts on behalf of more than 65,000 lawyers across Australia.
+Through this representation, the Law Council acts on behalf of more than 90,000 Australian lawyers.

 Through its specialist Sections, working groups, standing and ad-hoc committees, the Law Council provides interest groups and professional development opportunities for lawyers across a variety of specialised areas of law.